-Procurement Should the proposal be judged to be of such value to TJPA that further development is warranted, the Executive Director shall consult the TJPA Board of Directors and seek authorization to issue a procurement in accordance with the TJPA's standard procurement procedures and policies, and applicable law.
-In particular, the procurement shall be on a competitive basis unless the facts, state law, and policy allow and the TJPA determines otherwise.
+Phase Three (Procurement) Should the proposal be judged to be of such value to the TJPA that further development is warranted, the Policy establishes the process for the Executive Director to seek authorization from the TJPA Board of Directors to issue a procurement in accordance with the TJPA's standard procurement procedures and policies, and applicable law.
+In particular, the Policy explains that the procurement shall be on a competitive basis unless the facts, state law, and policy allow and the TJPA determines otherwise.